JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 2. For registering a domain using Route 53 navigate through web pages as follows **Get Started** --> **Register a Domain**--> **Get started**.

+3. You will land on a Register Domains page. here you can give your website a name and decide which Top Level Domain([TLD]()) to select.
+For project purposes, select the cheapest TLD i.e.**.click** which charges only 3 USD per year!
+You can explore many more TLDs.
+Route 53 provides a whopping 355 TLDs.

+4. Also [select a unique domain name]() and check its availability.
+Your domain name should be unique across entire internet.
+In the screenshot below it shows "statico.click is not available" because I have already registered this domain for this project.

+5.